oemof/oemof-solph/docs/optimization/multi_period_invest.rst

 Sometimes you might be interested in how energy systems could evolve in the longer-term, e.g. until 2045 or 2050 to meet some carbon neutrality and climate protection or RES and energy efficiency targets.

-While in principle, you could try to model this in oemof.solph using the standard investment mode described above (see :ref:`investment_mode_label`), you would make the implicit assumption that your entire system is built at the start of your optimization and doesn't change over time.
+While in principle, you could try to model this in oemof.solph using the standard investment mode described above (see :ref:`optimization_invest_label`), you would make the implicit assumption that your entire system is built at the start of your optimization and doesn't change over time.
 To address this shortcoming, the multi-period (investment) feature has been introduced.
 Be aware that it is still experimental.
 So feel free to report any bugs or unexpected behaviour if you come across them.